 I deal with this by breaking down my content into rough, bullet pointed paragraphs.
 Once you’ve got a plan, then…

 Splurge.
 Just let your thoughts and ideas go: fast, furious and in any order they feel like.
 Generally I pick the paragraph that looks/sounds slightly better planned – there’s always one – and I write that first.
 Even if it means beginning in the middle of the content/feature.
-Getting a clear foot off the ground will give you confidence that you’re going to nail this content and totally meet your deadline.
+Getting a clear foot off the ground will give you confidence that you’re going to nail this content and totally meet your tight deadline.
 You’ll also find it a lot easier to build the rest of the piece around this section and then tweak afterwards.

 Don’t be afraid to go off on a tangent